 From the Guide To the Galaxy: Irkens

 "Yes, yes," Zim said, waving one rubber glove like a guy shooing away flies.
 There was an anguished squeal from something in the walls.
 "Save your praise for another time.
 The Mighty ZIM has work to do."

 Dib looked over at his extraterrestrial nemesis, eyes narrowed behind glasses.
 Of course this whole situation was entirely Zim's fault.
-If he didn't need Zim's technology to get out of detention today, he'd have the creep's neck in a death grip right now.
+If he didn't need Zim's technology to get out of detention today, he'd already have the creep's neck in a death grip right now.
 He'd have to make up for it later.

 Some bright pink lights flashed from the opposite side of the room—good sign, in this case.
-The ticking noise was good too… well, good for Dib, not so good for the school's insurance.
-But they should know better than to put the two of them in detention together after all these years.
+The ticking noise was good too, he assumed.
+Well, good for Dib, not so good for the school's insurance, but they should really know better than to put the two of them in detention together after all these years.
 It wasn't exactly a complicated concept.
 There should have been at least one interdepartmental memo.

 A muffled detonation rattled the room, and the wall gave.
 Three by five feet of titanium crumpled out into the afternoon smog like a chest cavity hatching a small parasite, leaving a gaping window of smoke and freedom and concrete dust behind.
 The two students snatched up their bags and, without pause for comment, went dashing through the gaping hole in the wall.
-It didn't take a brain surgeon to figure out who left the hole, but by this point Dib couldn't much bring himself to care about permanent records—he was already lugging around a permanent stigma, so it's not like things could actually get worse.
-His growing stack of files and misdemeanors waited like a bear trap in a hole.
-Anyways, now that he didn't have to worry about school, he had room for paranormal investigation.
-He'd caught more evidence in the last year than the rest of his life altogether.
+It wouldn't take a brain surgeon to figure out who left the hole, but by this point Dib couldn't much bring himself to care about permanent records.
+His growing stack of files and misdemeanors waited for him like a bear trap in a hole.
+Anyways, now that he'd given up worrying about school, he had more room for paranormal investigation.
+He'd bagged more evidence in the last year than the rest of his life altogether.
 Total apathy was very freeing.

-Outside the building his favorite subject reached over, grabbed his collar and pulled him up into the waiting voot cruiser with a hard yank.
+Outside the building his nemesis reached over, grabbed his collar and pulled him up into the waiting voot cruiser with a hard yank.
 Dib bounced off a couple surfaces before coming to a rolling stop at the foot of the driver's seat.
-He glared at the alien from the floor, in lieu of actually lugging his newly sore muscles upright, right up until the ship took off, slamming him against the back wall.
+He glared at the alien from the floor, in lieu of actually lugging his newly sore muscles upright, right up until the ship took off, slamming him against the back wall yet again.
 Why that little…

 "Rescuing me again?"
 Dib ground out, righting himself.